Aref-Akminasi/aws-developer-associate/CICD.md

 - **Automated Rollback** capability in case of failed deployments **or** trigger a **CloudWatch Alarm**
 - If a rollback happens, CodeDeploy redeploys the last known good revision as a **new deployment (not a restored version)**
+- During AWS CodeDeploy automatic roll-back, it will try to retrieve files that were part of previous versions.
+If these files are deleted or missing, you need to manually add those files and run automated deployment (don't do a manual deployment)
+- Restarting the CodeDeployAgent service will recreate a log file if the log file was deleted

+### Number of healthy instances error

+- AWS CodeDeploy generates a **HEALTH_CONSTRAINTS_INVALID** error when a minimum number of healthy instances defined in the deployment group are not avaliable during deployment
+- Solution: reduce the number of required healthy instances by updating your deployment configuration or increase the number of instances in this deployment group

 # CodeArtifact